Cathy347Le/React-Task-App/README.md

   - Create methods to update the toggle functionality onShowAddTaskForm, handleShowAddTaskForm
   - Add conditional rendering to the Add New Task button.
     - Add New Task purple button changes to Hide Task Form orange

+#### Add Delete All Task Button

+- Reuse button component and create methods handleDeleteAllTask and onDeleteAllTask
+- Console.log method to check plumbing
+- update handleDeleteAllTask to clear all the tasks `setTasks(tasks.length === 0);`